 ADVICE FOR STUDENTS APPLYING FROM THE EUROPEAN UNION (EU)

 Following the UK's decision to leave the European Union (EU), certain changes to the rights of EU students in the UK will come into affect from 1st January 2021.
 To help understand these new changes, we have created a specialwhich should be used as guidance for enquirers, applicants and offer holders to London Film School from with the European Union.

 Despite these changes, the London Film School remains committed to openly welcoming stucents from the European Union.
 International students have always, and will continue to, make an enormous contribution to the success of the London Film School and wider UK filmmaking community.

 A Quick Guide for Applying to the MA Screenwriting Programme

 Our MA Screenwriting programme has one intake a year; September and is offered as a full- time, one-year course.
-Please note, there is no part-time, online or distance learning mode of study for this programme.
+Please note, there is no part-time learning mode of study for this programme.